utsavvjain/JsonPowerDB-CRUD/README.md

 * v1 2021/06/09
   * Added files related to performing CRUD operations

-# Prerequisits to run this project
+# Prerequisites to run this project
 * An active internet connection.
 * A web browser